Rudra866/AI-Chess/README.md

 ### Titan Hero – Ground Smash
 - **Ability:** Once every **5 turns**, the Titan Hero can perform a **Ground Smash**.
 - **Effect:** Affects all enemy pieces in the immediately adjacent squares (up, down, left, right, and diagonally).
-- **Outcome:** Any enemy caught in the smash might be forced to retreat or suffer additional damage (optional variant for added tactical flair).
+- **Outcome:** Any enemy caught in the smash might be forced to retreat to initial position.

-### Lesser Titans’ Unique Traits (Optional)
-- Each Lesser Titan could have a slight bias in movement or a special “charge” attack when near the Titan Hero, representing their unique mythic origins.

-### Pantheon’s Mobility (Optional)
+### Pantheon’s Mobility
-- The Pantheon might occasionally “shift” to a neighboring square if not in direct combat, representing divine foresight.
+- The Pantheon will occasionally “shift” to a neighboring square if not in direct combat, representing divine foresight.

 ---